20 Feb The Best things to do in Galle, Sri Lanka

 See the sunset and sunrise on the Flag Rock Bastion

-We took to the rooftop at the hotel right at the tip and paired it with some Ceylon tea.
+We took it to the rooftop of the hotel right at the tip and paired it with some Ceylon tea.
 That were memories of a lifetime.
 The walls are even good for a walk after a meal at night.

 Visit a Sea Turtle Hatchery

 Mahamodara Sea Turtle Hatchery Centre is a turtle conservation centre just 3 km away on the west coast.
 This ethical sanctuary focuses on the conservation of several types of turtles native to the area.

 A lot of injured turtles from the surrounding areas are also brought over here and nursed till the time they are healthy enough to go back.
 A small family takes care of this.
 As you enter a lady, the owner will personally give you a tour of the place.
 Do not touch the turtles without their permission since they sometimes bite.

 The entry fee is Rs.200 for adults and Rs.100 for children which go towards their efforts.
 You can also donate over it or sponsor to feed them since that’s always a challenge for the family.